Juniper/py-junos-eznc/docs/INTRO_RESOURCES.md

 # Using Resources

 Resources provide abstrations on specific Junso configuration items without requiring specific knowledge of the underlying Junos/XML.
+There are two ways to access a resource: directly or via a resource-manager.
+The common approach would be to use a resource-manager, so that topic is discussed first.

 ## Resource Managers

-To access a resource you must bind a class of that resource to a Netconf instance, and this creates a Resource Manager.

 ### Binding a Resource Manager

+To bind a resource manager to a Netconf instance, you use the Netconf.bind() method.
 To use the ZoneAddrBook, resource, for example, you would create a resource manager as follows:

 ````python
 from jnpr.eznc.resources.srx import ZoneAddrBook